eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 2) Check boundary box in "Video Box" where most subs will appear (for that you can move split lines in it): by default it is whole video.
 It is recommended to reduce area for search for getting less wrong detections and less timings splits.
 3) Check what horizontal alignment subtitles has on video relatively to selected boundary box "Center/Left/Right/Any" and set related value in "Text Alignment" property in "Settings" tab page.
-Center - is in most case, so it set by default.
+Center - is in most case, so it is set by default.
 4) It is strongly recommended to use "Use Filter Colors" but you can skip this step.
+IMPORTANT NOTE: It is strongly "not recommended" to use "Use Outline Filter Colors" if you are not sure that it is applicable for your case, more details in topic [Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"] in 2-2 and 2-3 subtopics.
-For this you need:
+For define "Use Filter Colors" you need:
-* - scroll video to subtitle frame
+* - scroll video in Video Box to frame containing subtitle
-* - press 'U' in Video Box and select subtitle pixel by 'Left Mouse' click
+* - press and hold 'U' when Video Box is selected and select subtitle pixel by 'Left Mouse' click
 * - copy Lab color record from right bottom part in "Settings" tab to "Use Filter Colors" in left top side of "Settings" tab
+* - check "Use Filter Colors" by pressing and holding 'R' (will show how all Color Filters will affect on "Run Search") and 'T' (will show pixels related to Color Filters) keyboard buttons when Video Box is selected
 * - if there are many subtitles with different colors you can add all of them to "Use Filter Colors" by adding new line records with "Ctrl+Enter"
 5) Click "Run Search" in the "Search" tab page, if you need to get only timing and original images with potential subs go after this step to "OCR" tab page and press "Create Empty Sub From Found Video Frames With Text (RGBImages->Sub)", found original images with subtitles will be located in "RGBImages" folder.